sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 ## Joining a worker to the cluster!
 We have to go through the same steps as the controlplane to get the point that we have a container runtime and `kubeadm`.
-I’m not going to talk about the commands a second time but I’ll re-iterate them here for ease of following along.
+I am not going to talk about the commands a second time but I will re-iterate them here for ease of following along.

 First open up another shell and connect to the worker: